(This article was updated in November 2012 to include information on Windows 8.)

 Windows 7 USB/DVD Download Tool

 Microsoft provides a free tool for creating bootable flash drives or DVD from ISO files.
 Even though this program has "Windows 7" in its name, it will work with Windows 8 ISO files and can be installed in Windows 8, Windows 7, Windows Vista, and Windows XP.
-Instructions and a link to the installation file for this tool are available from the Microsoft Store.
+Instructions and a link to the installation file for this tool are available from the Microsoft website.

 You cannot use this tool with a DVD that already has data.
 If you have a DVD-RW disc that already has data, you can format it with DVD writing software to remove the data.
 In that case, it is probably simplest to perform the entire operation with your DVD writing software.